 - Drive Time: 30 minutes

 You will pass Moqui Cave on your left and the sand caves are about 0.3 miles down the road.
-Moqui Caverns will be up on your left side but the trailhead parking lot will be on the right side.
+Moqui Caverns will be up on your left side but you will park slightly further down the road on the left side.

 How To Get To Moqui Caverns From Bryce Canyon National Park